apache/inlong-website/README.md

 ## Prerequisite

-InLong website is powered by [docusaurus](https://docusaurus.io/).
+InLong website is powered by [Docusaurus](https://docusaurus.io/).
-If your version of docusaurus is less than `2.0.0`,please upgrade to `2.0.0`.
+If your version of Docusaurus is less than `2.0.0`,please upgrade to `2.0.0`.
-Please also make sure your node version is 14.x, versions higher than 14.x is not supported by docusaurus yet.
+Please also make sure your node version is 14.x, versions higher than 14.x is not supported by Docusaurus yet.

 ## Build instruction